(801)546-4852 Thursday, April 30, 2026

 GENERAL COMMENTS:

-May corn closed down 1/4 cents and July corn was up 1/4 cents.
-May soybeans
+July corn closed down 3 cents and December corn was down 3 1/2 cents.
+July

-closed up 2 cents and July soybeans were up 1 3/4 cents.
-May KC wheat closed up
+soybeans closed down 1 1/2 cents and November soybeans were up 1 3/4 cents.

 Copyright DTN.
 All rights reserved.
 Disclaimer.